HenryMaguire/TLS-code/README.md

 # Bugs
 - In driving_liouv the nrwa Liouvillian does not work.
 I think it won't converge for a flat spectrum.
+- It seems like when you have a small RC frequency the coherences diverge and the dynamics exhibit weird revivals and chaos.

 # To do:
 - Put all of the globally run code in ME_plotting into an IPython notebook with a full discussion of what's going on.
+- Save data of a few relevant parameter regimes to file and load them into a pandas dataframe for easy analysis using matplotlib and seaborn.